Tarmean/Gistory.vim/README.md

 - past & me
 - past & you

 The opened files are named accordingly.
-Note that this runs whitespace normalization, empty lines and trailing whitespace will likely be gone after merging and formatters may be run.
+Note that this runs code formatters and retab to normalize whitespace.

 `ThreeWayMerge!` replaces the workspace buffer by the common ancestor, allowing quick merging with diffput and diffget.

 Video example: https://www.youtube.com/watch?v=LPqTLjO88yA&feature=youtu.be

+## Config

+Gistory defaults to fairly aggressive diff settings to ignore whitespace with `set diffopt+=hiddenoff,iblank,iwhiteeol,algorithm:histogram`.
+Set `g:gistory_skip_options` to configure your own.

+There are situations where e.g. trailing whitespace can affect semantics so be careful when merging.